seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 Why stop there, lets check if there are appropriate autocomplete attributes on the inputs.

 You might be wondering, "Autocomplete?
 Why focus on this?"
-Well, it’s one of my biggest gripes with login forms (developers often overlook the importance of properly implementing autocomplete attributes).
+Well, it’s one of my biggest gripes with login forms—developers often overlook the importance of properly implementing autocomplete attributes.
 With the widespread use of password managers, autocomplete is one of the simplest ways to create a seamless and frustration-free user experience.

-In fact, I’m working on another piece (well, more of a rant) about this very topic.
+In fact, I’m working on another piece—well, more of a rant—about this very topic.
 Once it’s ready, I’ll drop a handy link here for you.

 ```jsx
 test("Form inputs have appropriate autocomplete attributes", () => {